Entering a trade can be a nerve-wracking experience.

 You have to match it to your personality if you want to succeed.
 When you know your risk numbers, it makes entering trades much easier and allows you to trade any strategy from within your trading comfort zone.

 Disclaimer: Links on this page are affiliate links.
 We do make a commission if you purchase through these links, but it does not cost you anything extra and we only promote products and services that we personally use and believe in.
-A portion of the proceeds to my charity partner.
+A portion of the proceeds are donated to my charity partner.